Scalingo/documentation/src/_posts/platform/deployment/2000-01-01-deploy-with-gitlab.md

 {% note %}
 To avoid remote error, you may want to configure your GitLab CI jobs with the [`GIT_STRATEGY`](https://docs.gitlab.com/ee/ci/runners/configure_runners.html#git-strategy) set to `clone`.
-The deployment will be a bit slower but the option allow us to clone the repository from scratch for every job and ensure that the local working copy is always pristine.
+The deployment will be a bit slower but the option allows Scalingo to clone the repository from scratch for every job and ensure that the local working copy is always pristine.
 {% endnote %}

 ## Link Your App to the SCM Tool